athos/trenchman/README.md

 - protocol: `nrepl`
 - server host: `127.0.0.1`

-If you omit the port number, Trenchman tries reading it from a port file, as described in the next section.
+If you omit the port number, Trenchman will read it from a port file, as described in the next section.

 #### Port file